On Wednesday, October 25, on a crisp, sunny autumnal morning The University of Limerick Greyhound Racing Society hosted a retired greyhound stroll.

 “There is a lot of work being done in this area and going forward more work will have to be done really to ensure that even after racing life they live happy and fulfilled lives.”

 On behalf of the Irish Retired Greyhound Trust, Patricia Tobin was also present at the retired greyhound stroll with her own beloved greyhounds.

 She has owned greyhounds for over 15 years and wanted to bring her dogs along to show what a good-natured, “immaculate” dog the greyhound is despite its “aggressive” representation within the media.

-She said that the mussel’s greyhounds have often worn contributes to this negative perception attached to the breed: “When people see the mussels, it gives the impression that they are aggressive”.
+She said that the muzzles greyhounds have often worn contributes to this negative perception attached to the breed: “When people see the muzzles, it gives the impression that they are aggressive”.

 “Greyhounds are my first love really and we go lots of places, to the beach, to town and they love it they’re so sociable”.

 As regards to rehoming retired greyhounds Tobin explained that she has rehomed all of her retired, racing dogs through the greyhound trust: “some are in Sweden, Italy, Belgium and I keep in contact with 99.9 percent of the owners and I keep some of them myself”.